dimonge/CarND-Behavioral-Cloning-P3/writeup_template.md

 The overall strategy for deriving a model architecture was to use the NVIDIA architecture provided in the documents.

-In order to gauge how well the model was working, I split my image and steering angle data into a 80% training and 20% validation set.
+In order to gauge how well the model was working, I split my image and steering angle data into a 70% training and 30% validation set.

 My first step was to implement the NVIDIA model without argumenting.
 I found that the model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

 I ran the result on the simulator, The car was driving off road and wasn't able to recover from it.

 So in the second step, I applied some argumentation on the dataset to generalize the model.
-So I applied flipping the image and recovery on both sides when the car is in a bend, cropping the image.
+So I applied flipping the image and recovery argumentation on both sides when the car is in a bend, applied cropping the image to remove the noise from the dataset.

-I ran the result on the simulator, The car was able to drive autonomously for a while but it went off road after the bridged where their was no pavement line on the side of the road.
+I ran the result on the simulator, The car was able to drive autonomously for a while but It went off road after the bridged where their was no pavement line on the right side of the road.

 In the third step, I further argumented the dataset by applying random shadow, brightness of the images and translating the image.
 The model was still overfitting and the car was getting better at driving but still drift off the road at times.

-I played around with various learning rate, number of epoch and applied dropouts, I finally got a low mean squared error on both training and validation set with the following parameters
+I played around with various learning rates, number of epochs and applied dropouts, I finally got a low mean squared error on both training and validation set with the following parameters

 * Learning rate: 0.0001
 * Number of epoach: 3
-* 1 Dropout
+* 1 Dropout with 0.5 Keep rate
 * 5 Convolutional Layer
 * 3 Fully Connected Layer
 * 1 Normalization layer

-The final step when I ran the simulator to see how well the car was driving around track one.
+In the final step when I ran the simulator to see how well the car was driving around track one.
 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 #### Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes
+The final model architecture (model.py lines 157-173) consisted of a convolution neural network with the following layers.

 ```python
 def E2ENet():
   model = Sequential()